 What does the future of the eco-friendly promotional products industry hold?
 This is the question that co-founders Denise Taschereau (CEO) and Sarah White (COO) of Fairware are pondering during this unique time in our history.
-Fairware helps businesses to better engage their customers, employees, and partners through the creation of sustainable custom-branded products.
-They ensure that a business’s promotional merchandise helps tell their story and animate their brand.
+Fairware helps businesses to better engage their customers, employees, and partners through the creation of custom-branded sustainable products.
+They ensure that a business’s promotional merchandise helps tell their story and animate their mission driven brand.

 While working as the director of sustainability for Canada’s largest outdoor retailer, Denise recognized a major gap in the promotional merchandise space.
 She noticed how difficult it was to source promotional merchandise that reflected the environmental and social concerns of many of the brands she personally admired.

 Fairware officially launched in Sarah’s garage in 2005.
 Fast forward 15 years to today, they now have a bustling community in Vancouver, British Columbia, enhanced by the B-Corporation community, of which they have been a part for a decade.
-Not many organizations can say they have had that certification for so long, which demonstrates that they are clearly an example of a leading socially responsible business.
+Not many organizations can say they have had that certification for so long, which demonstrates that they are clearly an example of a leading socially and environmentally responsible company.

 They are also deeply involved in the activism side of the B-Corporation community.
 Sarah in particular has been heavily involved in We the Change, a movement that focuses on promoting women- and LGBTQ+-owned businesses.
 While they have always prioritized climate change action, they are now interested and hopeful to see how the future will promote businesses that are focused on both sustainability and diversity, equity, and inclusion.